Bairdy999/elastic-police-uk-data-ingest/README.md

 # UK Policing - Public Domain Data
 The UK Police Service, via the UK Home Office, makes a number of policing-related data sets available publically for download.
-These data sets are (usually) available for all 43 Forces in England and Wales and consist of the following:
+These data sets are (usually) available for all 43 Forces in England and Wales and consist of the following three types of data:
 - Reported crimes for a given location, in a given period per Force
 - Crime outcomes for all crimes reported in a given period per Force
 - Stop-and-search statistics recorded in a given period by each Force